zer0Kerbal/FieldTrainingFacility/readme.md

 - The code currently only works with the first eight kerbals in a part.
 ***
 ![Field Training Facility][IMG:hero:1]
 If you are in a hurry and just want to 'download' experience into your kerbalnauts then  the [Field Training Lab][thread:FTL] will be the answer for you.
-The Field Training Lab (FTL) consumes Science and Electric Charge in order to train (school) your kerbalnauts.
+The Field Training Facility (FTF) consumes Science and Electric Charge in order to train (school) your kerbalnauts.
 ***
 ![Field Training Lab][IMG:hero:0]
 ### And you can have both installed
 > Now then, someone like me will want to use both.
 What happens?
-#### *Both [Field Training Facility (FTF)][thread:FTF] and [Field Training Lab (FTL)][thread:FTL] work together when you have both of them installed.
+#### *Both [Field Training Facility (FTF)][thread:FTF] and [Field Training Facility (FTF)][thread:FTL] work together when you have both of them installed.
 Result is shown below:*
 ![Kerbalnaut Field Training][IMG:hero:2]
 The longer you train with FTF, the less science it costs to level immediately using the FTL.